Vascular & Vein Center in Rhode Island

 Noninvasive Vascular Tests

-- Carotid Duplex Ultrasound of the leg veins: Uses sound waves and Doppler technology to view pictures of leg veins and measure the speed of blood flow
+- Arterial Duplex Ultrasound of the Legs: Uses sound waves and Doppler technology to view pictures of leg veins and measure the speed of blood flow

 - Carotid Duplex: To diagnose indications such as stroke, syncope and carotid bruit.